 This post is sponsored by PlayBetter.com—thank you to their team for letting me test the Forerunner 245 Music and Vivoactive 4S for this review!
 Of course, all opinions on the watches are my own.

-This spring, I wrote a comparison post on the Garmin Forerunner 235 vs. Vivoactive 3 (Music), which ended up being my most-read post ever.
+This spring, I wrote a comparison post on the Garmin Forerunner 235 vs. Vivoactive 3 (Music), which ended up being one of my most-read posts.
 Since then, however, never versions of both watches have come out: the Garmin Forerunner 245 and Vivoactive 4.
 It only seemed fitting to write an updated review.

 As a quick background, I’m mainly a distance runner (road and trail) who does a lot of cross-training (swimming, biking, yoga).
 I like to wear my GPS watches almost 24/7, and also look at the fitness tracking data (a girl’s gotta know if she’s hit her 10,000 steps!).
 So, I’ll be looking at these watches from not only a running perspective, but also a multisport and everyday fitness wearable perspective.
 I got to try these watches for a month, and here’s what I thought.